ZubairMohamed/Zesty-Lion-Clothing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

-1.You will need node package manager to install the dependencies.
+1. You will need node package manager to install the dependencies.

-2.You will need the angular cli to get this package to work.
+2. You will need the angular cli to get this package to work.

 ## Development server